drewying/Nintendoish/README.md

 By the standards which [TAS Video rates emulators](http://tasvideos.org/EmulatorResources/NESAccuracyTests.html) the emulator scores 76% in accuracy, mostly because of the work in progress APU.
 The accuracy score bumps up to 96% when considering only PPU and CPU accuracy.

 ### TODO
-- Audio is highly unstable on iOS.
-(The audio on the desktop ports do much better)
+- Audio performance on iOS needs to be improved
 - Improve APU emulation
 - Add support for Mapper 5
 - Add support for save/restore states